heidihoward/ios/README.md

 These instructions will get you a simple Ios server and client up and running on your local machine.
 See deployment for notes on how to deploy Ios across a cluster.

 ### Prerequisites
-Ios is built in [Go](https://golang.org/) version 1.6.2 and is currently supports Go version 1.6 and 1.7.
+Ios is built in [Go](https://golang.org/) version 1.6.2 and currently supports Go version 1.6 and 1.7.
 The [Golang site](https://golang.org/) details how to install and setup Go on your local machine.
 Don't forget to add GOPATH to your .profile.

 ### Installation
 After installing Go, run:
 ```
 go get github.com/heidi-ann/ios/...
 ```
-This command will copy the Ios source code to $GOPATH/src/github.com/heidi-ann/ios.
-Then fetch and build the following dependancies:
+This command will copy the Ios source code to $GOPATH/src/github.com/heidi-ann/ios and then fetch and build the following dependancies:
 * [glog](github.com/golang/glog) - logging library, in the style of glog for C++
 * [gcfg](gopkg.in/gcfg.v1) - library for parsing git-config style config files It will then build and install Ios, the server and client binaries will be placed in $GOPATH/bin.